Harrell, George lead Clippers past Blazers, 117-97

+“The best thing about this team is we’re not near where we’re going to be,” coach Doc Rivers said.

-Kawhi Leonard added 11 points in helping extend the Clippers’ franchise-best start at home to 13-1.
+Kawhi Leonard had an off-night offensively, scoring 11 points on 3-of-15 shooting, but still helped extend the Clippers’ franchise-best start at home to 13-1.

+“He set the tone with his passing,” Rivers said.
+“Early he tried to get everybody else going and then he tried to get himself going.”

 George and Leonard took over to start the third.
 They each hit 3-pointers and George had a steal and a dunk to go with a free throw from Leonard as part of a 14-3 run that gave the Clippers a 76-62 lead.